Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 return a + b

-In this function, since the types of a and b are unknown, you can’t tell whether they’re meant to be numeric or string types.
+In this function, types of a and b are unknown, so it is unclear whether numeric or string type is expected.

-Python doesn’t provide a built-in mechanism to enforce type hints, but you can enforce a “no code without type hints” policy using the following methods.
+While Python does not provide a mechanism to enforce type hints, you can operate rules like “disallow code without type hints” as follows:

-1. Use static analysis tools By using the --strict option in mypy, you can treat functions without type hints as errors.
+By using mypy’s --strict option you can detect functions without type hints as errors.

 mypy --strict your_script.py

-In large projects, mypy’s type checking can become slow.
-You can improve performance using the following methods.
+In large projects, mypy type checks may become slow.
+You can improve performance using the following methods:

 mypy --incremental your_script.py